 — $485, was $549

 The Microsoft Surface Go is the smallest and most affordable among the Microsoft Surface brethren.
 It may be tiny, but it’s definitely a force to be reckoned with.
 Combining ultra-portability, remarkable sturdiness, and the impressive Type Cover keyboard, it’s the ideal travel buddy if you don’t want to dive into the Surface Pro’s larger screen (and slightly higher price tag).
-Basically a 10-inch tablet/laptop hybrid, it runs with a full version of
+Basically a 10-inch tablet/laptop hybrid, it runs with a full version of Windows 10 and has an Intel Pentium Gold processor in its heart.
+Since this is a relatively new device, it comes with a single USB-C port, something lacking in the older Surface Pro.

 It sports an aluminum unibody that’s reminiscent of the original iPad, with rounded corners but minus the ultra-slim bezels.
 Despite this outdated design choice, it looks positively regal, especially since its 10-inch display is gorgeous.
 With a resolution of 1,800 x 1,200 pixels, everything looks sharp (although not as sharp as the Surface Pro, of course).
 The Surface Go’s display is bright, maxing out at 420 nits in our tests.
 That’s better than most laptops, especially at this price point, and is important since the Surface Go is likely to be used in brightly lit spaces, or even outdoors.